I believe a paradigm shift is occurring in our collective awareness of the nature of reality.

-What voting and candidates and parties actually mean
+What rights and freedom and political parties actually mean.

-When they are facilitated by the order itself.
+When they are sanctioned and governed by the ‘institutions’ most under threat, itself.

 And, maybe, even further:

-Then, to question in a non-reactionary way: whether your place belongs within or without that superstructure.
+Then, to question in a non-reactionary way: whether our place belongs within or without that superstructure.

 And if without, then what that would actually look like.

 And who you would be in that new paradigm.

 I received a few questions and challenges posed to my Mystical Trump post.
 One of them gives me the chance to answer them all.
 It comes from AM: